jordangumm/boxfer/README.md

-# Box Transfer Utility for Way To Large Files
+# Box Transfer Utility for Linux
 Box currently only provides a CLI to developers for OSX and Windows.